openedx/edx-documentation/en_us/shared/students/sfd_discussions/add_post.rst

    text box, and choose the image you want to upload by clicking on the **Choose File** button.
 Then add a description to the image in the **Description** text box.
 It is a good practice to add an image description to the image as it is useful for users who cannot see the image.
-However, if you do not wish to add an image, you may check the check box **This image is for decorative purposes only and does not require a description.** given below.
+However, if you do not wish to add an image, you may check the check box below it which states **This image is for decorative purposes only and does not require a description**.

    .. note:: Any text formatting or images that you add are only visible when
       others read your post in a web browser.
 The edX mobile app currently does